 Top-of-mind awareness, however, is such that with it there is no need to use price-based promotional methods.
 What it does is two, important things: It psychologically impacts people so that the mere mention and knowledge of one's company, product, or service inherently creates a need for them; and it places one at the top of a specific market's consciousness so that one is instantly chosen when people want what that person or firm has to offer.

-“Power Positioning” is a term I've coined that stands for a perfect blend of the art of positioning and the science of direct response — the result of creating top-of-mind awareness in order to turn you, your business, or your products into powerful magnets in order to attract a better response from better leads.
+“Power Positioning” is a term I've coined, which is the result of creating top-of-mind awareness from a blend of the art of positioning and the science of direct response so that you, your business, or your products become powerful magnets that attract a greater response from better leads.

 The following commandments all reflect this powerful concept — and it's one so simple and yet remarkably more effective, more affordable, and of course more effortless than any other marketing strategy.
 Are you ready?